Frequently Asked Questions

 Privacy and security

 Do you store my images?
 No. We do not store, save, or retain your images.
-Files are uploaded to our server for processing (analysis, compression, or resizing) but are immediately deleted after processing completes.
-We have no database of uploaded photos.
+Analyzer uploads are deleted immediately after processing; compressor and resizer files do not leave your device.

 Formats and metadata